scarydoors/currency-converter-react/README.md

   synced.
 However, many modifications had to be made to accomodate the new API implementation.

-  - There is are two actions `updateFrom` and `updateTo` which handles changes for both of the fields, I have broken it up into 2 actions to simplify the reducer's logic.
-It does not handle the currency of the from field changing because I rely on the matchFulfilled event from the `floatratesAPI` slice to return the new conversionRates.
+  - There are two actions `updateFrom` and `updateTo` which handle changes for both of the fields, I have broken it up into 2 actions to simplify the reducer's logic. `updateFrom` does not handle the currency of the from field changing because I rely on the matchFulfilled event from the `floatratesAPI` slice to return the new conversionRates.

     I also utilize the inverseRate which I previously have not, which means that I no longer have to run a request if the to field